palak-26/ElevateLabs_Internship_Task1/README.md

 ## Features:
 - Responsive Header and Footer
 - Hero Section with Call to Action
-- Features page
+- Features Section
+- About Section
-- Contact Page
+- Contact Section
 - Mobile-friendly Design

 ## Technologies Used: